1 Hour / 1 CE

 • Intended Audience

-This training is designed for mental health and allied professionals seeking to deepen their expertise in threat assessment and risk management, with a particular emphasis on the intersection of major mental disorders and potential violence.
-The program is suitable for individuals working in a variety of settings—including clinical, forensic, correctional, hospital, organizational, criminal justice, security, health care, social services, education, and human resources.
-It is appropriate for professionals at all stages of their careers, from beginners to advanced practitioners, who wish to enhance their clinical understanding and practical skills in assessing and managing risk.
+This training is designed for mental health and allied professionals who wish to deepen their expertise in threat assessment and risk management, with a particular focus on understanding the relationship between major mental disorders and potential violence.
+It is intended for those seeking to enhance their clinical understanding and practical skills in assessing and managing risk across a range of professional roles.

 • Experience Level